Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 Parental Involvement

 Parental involvement is a key factor in preventing hallucinogen addiction among adolescents.
-Parents can influence their children’s attitudes and behaviors toward drug use by maintaining open communication, setting clear expectations, and providing support.
-Educating parents about the signs of drug use and ways to address it can further enhance prevention efforts.
+Parents influence their children’s attitudes and behaviors toward drug use by maintaining open communication, setting clear expectations, and providing support.
+Educating parents about the signs of drug use and ways to address it further enhances prevention efforts.

 Peer Support Programs